 I don't think they understand is the problem, and they truly don't.

-And being in college and being a conservative is one of the hardest things that I've ever like run into so far in my young adult life.
+And being in college and being a conservative is one of the hardest things that I've ever run into so far in my young adult life.

-And it's I can't say anything.
+And I can't say anything.

 I can't speak my mind if I don't want to get any threats or any lash, but they don't understand what they're talking about.

-They don't understand how truly work.
+They don't understand how it doesn't work.

 Forgive them, father, for they know not what they do, right?

-Um look, here's my advice to you, and I've I've given this advice to many people, and even my own kids.
+And I've given this advice to many people, and even my own kids.

 I assume you need good grades to continue this path that you're on, this career passion you have, right?